 Christmas is an obvious time to focus on raising brand awareness, but you should see your seasonal activity as laying the groundwork for a longer-term effort.

-Be distinctive and creative, use the most effective marketing techniques at your disposal, and be responsive.
+Be distinctive and creative, think about the best formats for you and use the most effective marketing techniques.
 Hit the spot, and you’ll build brand awareness this Christmas that lasts all year round.